Ji Yeon and Myoung Ho are periodically in the United States. Email them to learn about their schedule and invite them to visit your ministry.

 Myoung Ho comes to mission service with experience as a pastor, professor, and worship leader.
 He has been worship pastor at two congregations, Pilgrim Church in Paramus, New Jersey, and Sandol Presbyterian Church in Pine Brook, New Jersey, and pastor of the Korean congregation of Westminster Presbyterian Church in Manchester, New Hampshire.
 He has taught adjunctively at New York Theological Seminary, the Theological Seminary of New Jersey, and Georgia Christian University.
 Prior to moving to the United States, Myoung Ho earned a B.A. in accounting from Chung Ang University and an M.B.A. in international business from Yonsei University.
 He is a teaching elder and member of Eastern Korea Presbytery.

-Ji Yeon has been involved in ministries of hospitality and Bible teaching in the churches her husband has served.
+Since high school Ji Yeon has sensed a call to serve in cross-cultural mission.
+She has been involved in ministries of hospitality and Bible teaching in the churches her husband has served.
 Immediately prior to entering mission service, she attended the Presbyterian Church at New Providence, New Jersey.

 “We hope the church will shine the light of the truth and play an essential role in the coming of the Kingdom of God in the world by living out the Word of God and actively engaging in world mission,” Ji Yeon says.